 Similar to the installation of solar panels, EV charging points often need to be approved by local utility managers in order to connect to the grid.

+And guess what?
 It isn’t always an easy or rapid process.
 In fact, the best laid plans for EV charging networks can be thwarted at the approval stage or horrendously slowed down while making the infrastructure ready.

 The good news is - there are steps you can take to make it more likely you will gain approval, and speed up the process.